 Report Incidents and Unsafe Work Conditions

 You should report any incidents and unsafe work practices or conditions you see.
 For example; if you notice a frayed an electrical power cord, notify your supervisor as soon as possible to fix it before an incident or fatality occurs.

 Everyone needs to have their tasks explained.
 Your employer should first explain your job duties, and then show you what to do.
 If you understand these tasks, you should be able to explain them back to your supervisor.
 Remember, if you don't understand the instructions, ask questions.
-Understanding instructions means that you will have a much greater chance of doing the work properly and safely.
+Understanding instructions means you will have a greater chance of doing the work properly and safely.

 - Learn how to work safely - remember to apply safety rules.